-For each school, the Department of Public Instruction will produce a School Report Card and a lengthier School Report Card Detail.
-The basic School Report Card is meant for all audiences and provides a summary of the school's scores that are part of the Accountability Index as well as the school's resulting Overall Accountability Score.
+For each district and school, DPI will produce a report card and a lengthier report card detail.
+The basic report card is meant for all audiences and provides a summary of the district and school's scores that are part of the accountability index as well as the Overall Accountability Score.
+The report card detail is intended for an audience that seeks a more detailed understanding of the accountability index.